 In Louisiana, a hot meal usually involves rice and some type of beans.
 In fact, Mondays (since the 19th century) have been deemed the official day to enjoy them.
 Since Monday was typically laundry day, the ladies of the house were so busy doing other things it left almost no time to cook.
 Leftover meats from Sunday’s supper were thrown in with beans that simmered on the stove for hours.
 This tradition continues today.

 Do I need to pre-soak my beans for this recipe?

 Traditionally-prepared bean recipes take quite a bit of time to prepare.
 First, you have to soak your beans for hours as this shortens the cooking time.
 Soaking doesn’t add to the flavor or texture so it’s great that the Instant Pot helps speed up the process exponentially and removes most of the effort.
 For this recipe, you will not need to pre-soak your beans.
 Add the dry beans directly to the Instant Pot (paid link).

 Yes, a slow cooker should work just fine.
 You will have a longer cooking time, but it should still turn out great.
 Rule of thumb: Begin checking the beans after 5 hours and then every 30 minutes until they’ve reached your preferred level of tenderness (without being mushy).
 Basically, I would give 5-6 hours of cooking time for un-soaked beans.

 Making my Cajun White Beans using an Instant Pot:

-Start with cooking your onions until they are translucent in the Instant Pot (in Saute mode).
+Start with cooking your onions until they are translucent in the Instant Pot (paid link) (in Saute mode).
 Once complete, slice your beef sausage into small cubes.
-Add them to the Instant Pot and cook for 5 minutes.
+Add them to the Instant Pot (paid link) and cook for 5 minutes.